Farro and Kale Pilaf

 Work the tomato paste into the onion and garlic mixture, and continue cooking for another minute.

-Add the chopped tomatoes and cook until they soften, about 3 to 5 minutes.
+Add the chopped or canned tomatoes and cook until they soften, about 3 to 5 minutes.

 Add the chopped kale and cook, stirring frequently, another five minutes or so, until the kale is tender.

 Add the cooked farrow to the pan and mix well.
 Stir over medium heat until everything is nice and hot.